How AI is Changing User Experience

 Natural Language Processing

-Natural language processing (NLP) focuses on understanding, interpreting, and generating human languages.
+Natural language processing (NLP) focuses on understanding, interpreting, and generating human language.
 AI assistants use NLP to have meaningful dialogues.

 Critical NLP applications in UX include: